floweeb/slim-skeleton/README.md

 # Slim Skeleton - Another DAMN framework thingy
 > [!CAUTION]
 > NOTE THIS IS A PERSONAL PROJECT USE AT OWN RISK!!
+> [!CAUTION]
+> At current state it is not PROD ready even by a long shot, add .httaccess for it work.

 I needed a basic structure to start projects and get going quickly.
 Here I installed the basic packages: